APM qualification information

 Incorporating a mix of tools, techniques, processes and skills they offer a progressive structure that demonstrates your project management achievements.

-- APM Introductory Certificate (SCQF Level 6): for a fundamental awareness of project management terminology.
+- Introductory Certificate, The APM Project Fundamentals Qualification (SCQF Level 6): for a fundamental awareness of project management terminology.

-- APMP (IPMA Level D, SCQF Level 7): for people with some project management experience.
+- APMP, The APM Project Management Qualification (IPMA Level D, SCQF Level 7): for people with some project management experience.
 There is a specifically designed route to APMP for current PRINCE2 Practitioners.

 - Practitioner Qualification (IPMA Level C): a practical assessment of project management skills.